I love discussions about tools—”Who do you host your websites with?” “What tool do you like for SEO audits?” “How do you send your email newsletter?”

 Basecamp – for project management

 I absolutely love Basecamp 2 and have used it since 2014 to manage almost every web design and SEO project.
 It is so simple, and does everything I want but nothing more.
-I actually tried to switch away from it to something more feature-rich (Teamwork) a couple years ago, and found the alternative too confusing for me and way, way too confusing for my clients.
+I actually tried to switch away from it to something more feature-rich (Teamwork) a couple years ago, and found it too overwhelming for me and way, way too confusing for my clients.

 You may not know that Basecamp 2 is still available for $50/month for 40 projects, which is what I use and love.
 Basecamp 3 is $99/month for unlimited projects and a lot more features, which I don’t think I need.